ltiao/decks/bore-secondmind-2021/index.md

 Note:
-- First, we let *pi* denote the *class-posterior probability*, that is, the *class-membership probability* of *x* belonging to the positive class,
+- First, we let *pi* denote the *class-membership probability*, i.e. the probability of *x* belonging to the positive class
-- and the classes are labeled such that
+- and the instances are labeled such that
   - *x* belongs to the positive class if output *y* is less than *tau*,
   - otherwise, it belongs to the negative class